 This is a collection of blood outside of a blood vessel.
 One of the most common forms of hematoma is bruising on the skin.

 This means 'half' as in hemi-nephrectomy – an operation where half of your kidney is removed.

 This is a condition where a muscle has a weak spot which lets your insides bulge out through it.
 It's fixed in an operation.

 Your hip is the joint between your pelvis and your thighbone.
-It’s a ‘ball and socket’ joint which means you can move your leg right round.
+It’s a ‘ball and socket’ joint which means you can move your leg in all directions.

 A Holter monitor is a portable device that monitors the electrical activity in your heart over a 24-hour period.
-It involves putting stickers on your chest that link up to a recording device, such as a tape recorde.
+It involves putting stickers on your chest that link up to a recording device.
 This then monitors your heart rate, the shape of the complexes (in other words how each beat of your heart looks) and gives a very clear picture about how your heart rhythm is working.

 These are chemical messengers that switch on and off processes in the body.
 For instance, starting puberty or producing more urine.

 Your upper arm bone.
 It connects your shoulder with a ‘ball and socket’ joint and with your elbow with a ‘hinge’ joint.

 When this starts a word, it means ‘too much’ of something.